berni-ai/berni-ai/README.md

 ## 🌍 My Journey So Far

 Before WTW, I worked in a high-speed EdTech startup in Africa as a **Product Manager, Analytics**.
-I owned the product journey from discovery to MVP launch and beyond:
+I owned the product journey from discovery to the delivery of the MVP launch and Phase II launch beyond:

 - Led user research and stakeholder alignment
 - Prioritised features with lean roadmaps